flyisland/solconfig/README.md

 Use the "backup" command to export the configuration of objects on a PS+ Broker into a single JSON, then use the "create" or "update" command to restore the configuration.

-For example, you could run `./solconfig vpn Demo` to show the whole configuration on the console, or run `./solconfig vpn Demo > Demo.json` to save the configuration into a json file, use opaque password like `./solconfig -O 12345678 vpn Demo` if you want to back up the sensitive information like "password".
+For example, you could run `./solconfig backup vpn Demo` to show the whole configuration on the console, or run `./solconfig backup vpn Demo > Demo.json` to save the configuration into a json file, use opaque password like `./solconfig backup -O 12345678 vpn Demo` if you want to back up the sensitive information like "password".

 ```text
 # java -jar build/libs/solconfig.jar backup vpn RDP